 Further Rights Assessment

-Special Collections no longer provides signed letters of permission or signs other permission forms as our online material are offered through a creative commons license.
+Special Collections no longer provides signed letters of permission or other signed permission forms, as our online material are offered through a creative commons license.

 Collection Specific Citation Methods